 - You then need to take this medical and book in at your local licensing place to sit your learner's theory test.

 - You will need to answer 33/35 questions correctly

 - There is a selection of questions based on load carrying, securing loads- more truck-based questions with the majority of questions been basic road code and safe driving practice

 - Head to AA road code practice and spend some time learning your way through the theory tests https://practicetest.aa.co.nz/login

 - I would recommend purchasing a pass of 10-20 tests or so and then working your way through the answers and learning anything that you fail.

 - Once you've passed your learner's theory test- well done!!!
 You are now a learner class 2 licensed driver.

 - From here we recommend booking in with a driver trainer.
-We recommend Tony Williams and can share his contact details with those interested.
-Feel free to email us here to request them.

-- Tony took us through a day of learning and a few key practical books with a few quizzes and tests along the way.
+- Our trainer took us through a day of learning and a few key practical books with a few quizzes and tests along the way.
 The day was enjoyable and we all worked our way through the information without much hassle.
 There were 5 of us doing it (my mum, husband, and two others from work plus myself) so it might take less time if you are doing it alone or as a couple.